Scott-B1/CloudBasedCalculator/README.md

 # Cloud Hosted Calculator
 Cloud based calculator with each function in a different programming language, and hosted at the time on various different cloud platforms.
-This was done as a university project.
+This was done as a solo university project.

 # Functions breakdown: